RetroShare/RetroShare/retroshare-gui/src/README.txt

 ----------------------
 You get miniupnpc errors, "error: too few arguments to function 'UPNPDev* upnpDiscover(int, const char*, const char*, int)'" Possible cause: you're using miniupnpc version 1.2 but config-linux.mk says 1.0

+Then edit in "libretroshare/src/upnp/upnputil.c" and go on line 150 and Edit to this one: eport, iport, iaddr, 0, proto);

 Build retroshare GUI